romilly/start-apl/manuscript/Chapter2.md

 0.5
 ~~~~~~~~

-Other functions also have diiferent uses when used monadically.
+Other functions also have different uses when used monadically.

 You've seen the dyadic use of `,` to catenate two vectors together.